Dichaon Kalan: History

 As property rates in the NCR region rose, criminals from both the villages entered into the business of property dealing and tender grabbing.
 Pahalwan became close to Indian National Lok Dal (INLD), the ruling party in the neighbouring state of Haryana.
 Between 1996 and 1998, when a prohibition was in effect in Haryana, Pahalwan's bootlegging business made him rich and powerful.
 Subsequently, Pahalwan started eliminating his rivals.
 Pahalwan's gang killed Balraj in 1998.
 Pahalwan was arrested that year, but released.
 Balraj's brother Anoop tried to reach a compromise with Pahalwan's gang, but was unsuccessful.
 He then started killing Pahalwan's men, and Pahalwan fled to Australia.
 In September 1999, Anoop's gang shot dead Pahalwan's 22-year-old brother Kuldeep.
 In retaliation, Anoop's 19-year old nephew Yash Pal was killed by Pahalwan's gang on the same day.
 Pahalwan returned to India in 2003, and was arrested by the Delhi police before being released.
 Anoop's henchmen made several attempts to kill him.
 In 2004, Pahalwan's gang killed Anoop and two police officers as Anoop was being brought to a Rohtak court.
 Subsequently, most of the other members of the Anoop-Balraj gang were also killed.

 Krishan Pahalwan then entered politics.
-In 2007, his brother Bharat Singh won the municipal polls from the Dichaon Kalan ward, and became a councillor.
+In 2007, his brother Bharat Singh won the municipal polls from the Dichaon Kalan ward, and became a councillor, defeating Sukhchain Singh of BJP.
 In 2008, Bharat Singh was elected as an INLD MLA to the Delhi Legislative Assembly.
 Pahalwan then filled the seat vacated by his brother; his wife Neelam was also elected a councillor.
 Pahalwan was arrested again in 2009; by this time, he had 27 murder cases against him.

 Demographics

 According to the 2011 Census of India, Dichaon Kalan has a population of 27,255, including 14,553 males and 12,702 females.
 The village has 5172 households.
 The literacy rate of the village is 92.48%.

-Dichaon Kalan is a Jat-dominated village inhabited by people belonging to the following gotra: Tehlan, Shokeen, Dagar, Sangwan, Panghal, Dhariwal.
+Dichaon Kalan is a Jat-dominated village inhabited by people belonging to the following gotra: Tehlan, Shokeen, Dagar, Sangwan, Panghal, Dhariwal, Sirohi.
 Scheduled caste people comprise 14.37% of the village's population.